How to Bulk Load Vectors

 +------+---------------------------------------------------+

-The results do not exactly match the vector values listed above because elements in the VECTOR data type are stored as floating-point numbers and the vector values are not perfectly representable in floating-point representation.
+The results do not exactly match the vector values listed at the beginning of this example because elements in the VECTOR data type are stored as floating-point numbers and the vector values are not perfectly representable in floating-point representation.

 Example 1b - Using a Pipeline to Load Parquet Data from S3